j-smith05/CS-221/doubleLinkedList/README.txt

 TESTING:

-I tested my program mainly using the ListTester class that came with the project, but I was also updating and checking things as I went.
+I tested my program mainly using the ListTester file that came with the project, but I was also updating and checking things as I went.
 Every time I finished a new part of the list or the iterator, I would re-run the tester to see what passed and what broke.
 This helped me catch problems